JasonLocklin/Dissertation/VWM/Introduction.md

 selective attention is exaggerated in neglect.
-When presented with a rapid series of stimuli with two embedded targets separated by varying temporal intervals, neglect patients require up to three times as much time between them in order to identify both correctly [@Husain1997].
+When presented with a rapid series of stimuli with two embedded targets separated by varying temporal intervals, neglect patients require up to three times as much time between targets in order to identify both correctly [@Husain1997].
 In addition to these non-lateralized attention deficits, recent work has highlighted deficits of spatial working memory for stimuli in central or right, putatively